ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.markdown

 ## Example I - Compact specific indexes

+The following example shows how to compact only specific indexes.
-Specific indexes are listed in `CompactSettings` in this example.
+Documents are set to be compacted in this example.

 {CODE compact_3@ClientApi\Operations\Server\Compact.cs /}